 “ASK” is the next thing I do.
 Ask the other anglers what they are catching.
-What type of bait or rig works best.
+What type of bait or rig works best?
 Your best bet for success is to copy what the others are doing.

 “TRY” is the final step.
 Try out the information you received.
 Work the pier is some type of order.
 I start on one side and typically close in.
 I work my way out to the deeper water.
 Each time I move, I watch the other anglers.
 I follow the end of the pier.
 I then will either switch over the other side or just move close in and begin my journey from close in to the end of the pier.

-A key to success on the pier is moving around to find fish.
+Keys to success on the pier is moving around to find fish.
 If you don’t catch something right away or after a short period – Move.
 I will move many times both out and back and switching sides occasionally.

 When using fresh bait, always buy the best whether it’s shrimp, squid or blood worms.
-More about bait later.

 Using the proper gear and equipment for the various seasons can mean the difference between success and failure.
 Medium to heavy gear in spring and fall and lighter gear in summer.